 This is a close up of the map’s legend.
 Imagine my excitement when I discovered that this map also charts the Pacific Crest Trail (PCT).
 The PCT is denoted by a trail of dots and it’s the last item on this list.

 Can you find the Pacific Crest Trail on this map?
 Look for the dotted trail that goes from Lake Tahoe to the Northwestern part of Cali.
-The PCT goes from Mexico to Canada, covering 2,600 miles and it takes about three months to hike.
-One day soon I plan to hike the Pacific Crest Trail.
-Maybe Braille will help make that dream come true.
+The PCT goes from Mexico to Canada, covering 2,600 miles and it takes about five months to hike.
+One day I’d love to hike the Pacific Crest Trail.
+Maybe braille will help make that dream come true.

 I’ll be sure to share a little more often about what I’m doing.
 I’ve been day-hiking and car-camping.
 I’m also getting into bicycle-camping!
 As always I’ve testing out lighter gear and yummy backpacking food.
 I’ll be in touch.
 Thanks for tuning in.